 Sometimes leaving for a few minutes may enable you to relax and return for the rest of the event.
 Other times, your anxiety may require you to leave the event.
 Leaving an event is always an option and those who care about you will understand.

 Set realistic goals

 Too often we expect too much of ourselves, we try to cram in too many activities in a day or we try to meet the unrealistic expectations of others.
-Remember to be realistic on how much you can accomplish in a given day.
+Remember to be realistic about how much you can accomplish in a given day.
 Don’t take on too much.
 Make a sensible plan to what you can get done.
 Set small, doable goals.
-Some people find making “to do” lists to be helpful.
+Some people find making “to-do” lists to be helpful.
 And enjoy your accomplishments.

 Make time for yourself

 The holidays are not just about rushing from one event to another.
 It’s always been important to take care of yourself.
-It’s more important when you feel more pressure to be plan to take some down times to relax.
-Do activities that are recharging for you such as listening to music, taking a hot bath or shower or what type of activity recharges you.
-Try to exercise daily to reduces body tension and stress.
+It’s more important when you feel more pressure to plan to take some down times to relax.
+Do activities that are recharging for you such as listening to music, taking a hot bath or shower, or what type of activity recharges you.
+Try to exercise daily to reduce body tension and stress.
 Maybe it’s heading out to the gym or spending a few evenings at home with your children or your partner.
 Ensure you are getting enough sleep.
 And listen to your body.
-It will tell you when you’re doing too much and you need to back off and spend some time focused on self care.
+It will tell you when you’re doing too much and you need to back off and spend some time focused on self-care.

 Develop a Support Network

 Reach out for support if you need it.
 Know you can rely on for help within your family, your circle of friends, or your community.
 Ask for help early don’t wait until you’re at the breaking point.It is important not to isolate yourself when you’re feeling down angry or depressed.
 Instead, make efforts to be with others who can offer you positive support.
 If your symptoms are getting worse or you feel down, reach out to your health care provider, or your therapist or call your local Crisis Line.